 - MX Forum (also on antiX Forum).
 The place to post questions, find answers and keep track of developments of all kinds.

 - External Resources

 - Xfce Forum.
 People running Xfce on any platform come to this site to share with each other and to get detailed information from highly experienced users.

 - Debian Wiki.
 Very handy collection of technical material relating to Debian Wheezy (Stable), the base upon which MX Linux is built.

 - Xfce Wiki.
-Equally handy collection of similar from the creators and users of the Desktop Environment used by MX Linux.
+Equally handy collection of similar material from the creators and users of the Desktop Environment used by MX Linux.

 - Web Search Engines